| Sue Skoglund, EditorValerie Reid, Webmaster

 ten years the potential use of biological weapons continued to be viewed

 almost exclusively in connection with state-supported programs [5].
+The turning point in the perception of

 bioterrorism as a real threat came in 1995 after the members of a Japanese